The-Balance-FFXIV/balance-static/content/jobs/melee/samurai/job-changes.md

   - description: View the latest changes for 6.5 at the Official Site, located [here](https://na.finalfantasyxiv.com/jobguide/samurai/)!
     patch: "6.5"
+  - patch: "6.55"
+    description: >-
+      No change to the job - rotation and stat priority remains unchanged.

+      Final relic weapon step brings with it updated endgame Best in Slot sets, Ultimate Best in Slot sets are unchanged due to item level sync.
 authors:
   - Balance-SAM-Staff
   - boxer